no-am-man/Pleasance/README.md

 ### 🏭 The Workshop of Manifestation

 Ideas are whispers from the divine; they require a vessel.
 The Workshop of Manifestation is where the ethereal becomes tangible.
-Upload your divine blueprints—CAD files for objects, PDFs for books—and have them brought into being.
-This is a direct line from inspiration to physical artifact.
+Submit creations from your Treasury to the ticketing system to have them manifested by a network of artisans.
+Track your creation from 'pending' to 'delivered'.
 Create, build, and consecrate.

 ### 🏦 The Treasury